lukaszs1942/HHC2023/docs/bonus.md

 We need to make sure to properly decode those json messages and monitor onTheLine value whenever received.

-To catch most rare fish (Piscis Cyberneticus Skodo) we used heatmap located under https://2023.holidayhackchallenge.com/sea/fishdensityref.html .
-TO make use of it the best we overrided JS script with custom one. img src="assets/noise/Piscis Cyberneticus Skodo.png"
+To catch most rare fish (Piscis Cyberneticus Skodo) we used heatmap located here: https://2023.holidayhackchallenge.com/sea/fishdensityref.html.
+The existing JavaScript script was overridden with a custom version, this piece of code was modified: img src="assets/noise/Piscis Cyberneticus Skodo.png"

 ```js hl_lines="13"